lmd-code/lmdcss/README.md

 ## Demo

-None of the defaults are changed (some extra inline styles/javascript added to page).
+In the demo none of the defaults have been changed (some extra inline styles have been added).

 <https://lmd-code.github.io/lmdcode-default-css/>

-## To Do

-- Add default table styles.